Automations

-Triggers are automated workflows that execute when entities are created, updated, or deleted.
+Automations are automated workflows that execute when data is created, updated, or deleted.
 They enable event-driven architecture by running a sequence of tool calls in response to data mutations, without requiring manual intervention.

-When a mutation occurs (from the dashboard, an agent tool call, or an API request), the trigger engine checks for matching triggers and schedules them for execution:
+When a mutation occurs (from the dashboard, an agent tool call, or an API request), the automation engine checks for matching automations and schedules them for execution:

 │